Cozy, sweet and creamy pumpkin spice latte, without dairy or additives…simply homemade!

 But how I do miss those frothy, sugar loaded and cozy drinks!
 I clearly did not want to spend the cold months missing out on them, so I decided to make them at home from now on.
 I was surprised at how easy it is to create your own amazing Starbucks inspired drinks at home.
 Plus I love the fact that you can tailor your drink to your wishes- more cinnamon, less sugar, different coffee kinds,…there are so many different variations you can make!

 Today I decided on a coconut pumpkin spice latte that also happens to be vegan.
-It’s funny how I’m not a vegan (we only do 1 vegan day per week) but a lot of my recipes have become vegan.
+It’s funny how I’m not a vegan (we only do 1 vegan day per week) but a lot of my recipes have become vegan such as these delicious cookies.
 The majority of the vegan recipes on my blog happened purely by accident, as I am experimenting in my kitchen I don’t even notice that I am omitting these ingredients.
 Same with this pumpkin spice latte here.
 But the creamy and delicious outcome proves that you really not need any dairy to create a frothy, creamy drink.

 So for all those vegan and non-vegan pumpkin lovers out there- skip your next trip to Starbucks and try this version at home instead!